 • CMMC Level 5: 173 Controls

-CMMC levels are cumulative so a contractor must have all the controls at the previous levels completed prior to adopting a higher maturity level.
-An additional note to understand is the DoD will establish the minimum CMMC level in contracting sections L & M of the Request for Proposal (RFP) and if a contractor is not certified at that level by a C3PAO, they will not even be able to respond to that RFP.
+CMMC levels are cumulative, so a contractor must have all the controls at the lower levels completed before adopting a higher maturity level.
+Notably, the DoD will establish the minimum CMMC level in contracting sections L & M of the Request for Proposal (RFP).
+If a contractor is not certified at that level by a C3PAO, they will not even be able to respond to that RFP.

-CMMC removes all self-certifications, therefore, all DoD contractors must partner with a C3PAO to perform the certified assessment.
-There is some good news for all of this.
-Since this will now be a requirement, it has been indicated that DoD contractors can now add it into their RFP as an “allowable cost” whereas previously any security aspects that had to be performed by the contractors was absorbed by the contractors as the “price of doing business” with the DoD.
+CMMC removes all self-certifications.
+Therefore, all DoD contractors must partner with a C3PAO to perform a certified assessment.
+There is some good news for contractors with all of this.
+Since this will now be a requirement, it has been indicated that DoD contractors can now add it into their RFP as an “allowable cost.”
+Previously, any costs for required security-related work was absorbed by the contractors as the “price of doing business” with the DoD.

-• CMMC Accrediting Body has been formed and is looking for a headquarters.
+• The CMMC Accrediting Body has been formed and is looking for a headquarters.

-• The CMMC Accrediting Body will need to establish the accreditation standards to certify C3PAO to conduct assessments against the CMMC requirements and issue a CMMC certification.
+• The CMMC Accrediting Body is establishing the accreditation standards needed to certify C3PAOs to conduct assessments against the CMMC requirements and issue a CMMC certification.

 Tevora holds the ISO 17020 as accredited by A2LA R335 Specific Requirements – Cybersecurity Inspection Body Program for DFARS 252.204-7012 (NIST 800-171r1), Enterprise Security Risk Assessment (NIST RMF) and NIST Cybersecurity Framework (NIST Cybersecurity Framework v1.1).
-Tevora is well versed in providing total customer care for all aspects of meeting your Federal compliance needs.
+We are well versed in providing total customer care for all aspects of meeting your Federal compliance needs.